Dinosaur Extinction: The Meteor Theory

 This is an act of creation and the only thing that could do that is a deity.

-And that is completely outside the scope of Evolutionary Science.
+And that takes this completely outside the scope of Evolutionary Science.

 But not Christianity.